Account-level reporting in Amplitude

 account_level_group_behavioral_cohorts.png

-For example, we can create a behavioral cohort of companies who triggered the event Create customized report, and apply that cohort to a Retention Analysis chart to see the differences in retention between companies that fired that event versus companies that did not.
+For example, we can create a behavioral cohort of companies who triggered the event Create customized report, and apply that cohort to a Retention Analysis chart to see the differences in retention between companies that fired that event versus companies that didn't.

-You also have the option to import a cohort of groups from a file.
+You can also import a cohort of groups from a file.
 The file must contain exactly one group name per line.

 Screenshot_2022-01-07_at_14.23.29.png